What is Illinois Income Tax?

 Understanding your tax obligation and potential federal deductions you can take.
 What’s even more time-intensive is how to deduct IL tax from your federal taxes as an itemized deduction.

-So, get help!
-Use Tax Pro Go, virtual tax prep offered by H&R Block.
-With this service, we’ll match you with a tax pro with IL tax expertise.
+So, get help with H&R Block Virtual!
+With this service, we’ll match you with a tax pro with Illinois tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!
-We can even help with not only IL state taxes, including federal deductions for paying state taxes.
+We can help with your IL taxes, including federal deductions for paying state taxes.